FC Marek Dupnitsa

-FC Marek (ФК Марек) is a Bulgarian football club based in Dupnitsa, currently playing in the Third League, the third level of the Bulgarian football league system.
+FC Marek (ФК Марек) is a Bulgarian football club based in Dupnitsa, currently playing in the Second League, the second level of the Bulgarian football league system.
 It was founded in 1947 following the unification of four local clubs.
 Home matches take place at Bonchuk Stadium, where Marek famously defeated Bayern Munich in 1977.
 Bonchuk stadium has a capacity of 16,000.
-The team last played top-flight football during the 2014–15 season.